xrysf03/rtlsdr_skyline/README.md

 Just look at what RTLSDR Scanner can do (and more).

 * how about a sibling project that could use two RTL-SDR dongles with comparison of the spectra for a scalar filter analysis ?

+## HW notes

+For RTL-SDR to work, you need a USB DVB-T dongle with the Realtek RTL2832U chip.
+(The RTL2832P *might* work as well.)
+Other dongles won't work.
+Note that DVB-T is getting out of fashion, now with the arrival of DVB-T2.
+Which means that the old RTL2832U dongles may be cheap (discounted) for a while, and later may become scarce, if the DIY SDR market isn't strong enough...

+Note that most of these dongles have a miniature coax connector called the MCX as their input - and your first question will be, "how do I plug my coax cable into that".

+Some of these dongles come packaged with a conversion plug from IEC (the plain TV coax plug) to MCX.
+Frankly speaking I don't like those conversion plugs very much - they are stiff (robust) and a thick coax cable (maybe 7 mm thick) can provide dangerous leverage on the MCX connector.
+If that's your scenario, consider using a USB cable between the dongle and your computer, to alleviate the dangerous leverage on the fragile MCX socket.

+Other RTL2832 dongles come packaged with a small whip antenna on about 2 meters of thin coax cable.
+You can snip this cable and crimp some useful connector on that (such as an SMA female).
+Or, you can keep the antenna as it came out of the box - it can be useful for a very basic site survey.

+You can also buy the connectors and make a conversion pigtail.
+You need an MCX male plug and e.g. an SMA female socket (if you're in the 50-Ohm world).
+I would suggest about 20 cm of the RG174 cable for conversion.
+You need a crimp tool for the coax connectors and a thin-tipped soldering iron for the MCX male.
+To press the rear lid on the angled MCX male, I suggest that you use a bench vice with a piece of plastic sheet taped to the jaws (and the tiny brass circle lid taped in place over the connector body).
+Be gentle.

 ## Credits